Aman9804/semantic-ui-react-form-validator/README.md

 ```

 ## Usage
+First Lets look at the simple input field validation.
 ```jsx
 import React, { Component } from 'react' import 'semantic-ui-css/semantic.css'; //Import the css only once in your project